3. DIAGNOSIS

 Do not routinely carry out urodynamics when offering first-line treatment to patients with uncomplicated overactive bladder symptoms. | Strong |

-Perform urodynamics if the findings may change the choice of invasive treatment. | Weak |
+Perform urodynamics if the findings may change the choice of invasive treatment, and/or if there is diagnostic uncertainty. | Weak |

 Do not use urethral pressure profilometry or leak point pressure to grade severity of urinary incontinence. | Strong |